Getting Started - Verifying Your Sensor's Health

 While all sensors leave our manufacturing facility well-calibrated, sometimes rough delivery can cause them to become uncalibrated, causing poor depth coverage.
 To check this, switch your Structure app to “Depth”.
 If your depth looks like this, you are in good shape!
 Continue on to the next step.

 If your depth looks like this, you have what we call an “IR Offset”, which happily can be fixed remotely.
-Please send us an email and we will send you some software and instructions to correct this.
+Please follow the instructions in this article: How to recalibrate Structure Sensor (Mark II) with CorePlayground

 6. App check

 Please make sure you are using an app that has been updated to work with Structure Sensor (Mark II).
 For a full list of these apps, please check out this article: Which apps can I use with Structure Sensor (Mark II)?

 Finally, if everything else is looking good, but you are still having issues, please check to make sure all apps you are using have been updated as well.
 For instructions, please check out this article: https://support.apple.com/en-us/HT202180#manual

 If your sensor and software have passed these tests, congratulations!
 Your sensor is good to go and ready to capture the world in 3D.

 If any of these tests fail, do not hesitate to contact email@example.com.